kishoretvk/jsonAI/README.md

 jsonAI is a Python library for generating JSON objects based on a given schema using a pre-trained language model.
 It supports a wide range of data types, including numbers, integers, booleans, strings, datetime, date, time, UUID, and binary data.

-The idea to create json structures with strong typed schemas is now possible, with any numbe rof variable combinations.
+The idea to create json structures with strong typed schemas is now possible, with any number of variable combinations.

+## Architecture Overview

+The `jsonAI` library is structured into several key components to provide robust and flexible structured data generation:

+-   **`Jsonformer` (in `jsonAI/main.py`)**: The main facade class that orchestrates the generation process.
+It takes the model, tokenizer, schema, and prompt, and coordinates the use of other components to produce the final output.
+It also handles output formatting and validation.
+-   **`TypeGenerator` (in `jsonAI/type_generator.py`)**: Responsible for generating values for individual data types based on the schema and the current generation context (prompt).
+-   **`OutputFormatter` (in `jsonAI/output_formatter.py`)**: Handles the conversion of the generated data structure (internal dictionary representation) into the desired output format (JSON, XML, YAML).
+-   **`SchemaValidator` (in `jsonAI/schema_validator.py`)**: Provides functionality to validate the generated data structure against the provided JSON schema using the `jsonschema` library.

+This modular architecture improves separation of concerns and makes the library more maintainable and extensible.

 This currently supports a subset of JSON Schema.
 Below is a list of the supported schema types: